Hawk Career Exploration Academy

 Age Group: Incoming 6th-8th Graders

-Do you have a passion for film, TV, audio, and other media?
+Got a passion for film, TV, audio, and other media?
 Here's your ticket to the action!
-Hosted by the Henry Ford College Media Communication Arts department, we're rolling out the red carpet for you to explore everything from the magic of film and TV to the beats of a live radio station, to the craft behind creative storytelling through scripts and podcasts.
+Hosted by the Henry Ford College Media Communication Arts Department, we're rolling out the red carpet for you to explore everything from the magic of film and TV to the beats of a live radio station, and the craft behind creative storytelling through scripts and podcasts.

 And there's a bonus!
 Your creativity might just hit the airwaves on our campus station, WHFR-FM, or light up the screen for friends and family to see.
 Get ready for four days filled with creativity, learning, and fun.
 It's your time to shine as an HFC Film and Media (FAM) Explorer...
 Lights, camera, action!